converged-computing/flux-terraform-gcp/examples/k3s/README.md

 gcloud compute ssh gffw-compute-a-003 --zone us-central1-a
 ```

-And below you can see doing the scp:
+And below you can see doing the scp to separate nodes if you need!

 ## Batch Testing